Bitcoin Miner: Buy, Host, or Co-Own? The 2026 Decision Guide

 Model 3: Co-Ownership in a Professional Mining Operation

 You do not buy a specific machine.
-You acquire equity in a company that owns and operates a fleet of hundreds or thousands of machines at an industrial site with a direct energy contract.
+You acquire equity in a company that owns and operates a fleet of machines at an industrial site with a direct energy contract.

 This is the model Green Mining (GM Data Centers AG, CHE-200.150.787, Zug, Switzerland) operates through its subsidiary GM3 Technologies AG in Villarrica, Paraguay.